gdlc/EPI809/INCLASS.md

 ### In-class  6: ANOVA

-For the [chicken data set](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/chickwts.html) reporduce the results of the ANOVA table, that is, use the data and the fitted model to determine the model, total, and residual DF, and SS.
-Compute the MS, the F-statistic, and the corresponding p-value.
+For the [chicken data set](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/chickwts.html) reproduce the results of the ANOVA table, that is, use the data and the fitted model to determine the model, total, and residual DF, and the corresponding sum of squares.
+Compute the MS-squares, the F-statistic, and the corresponding p-value.

 ```r
   library(stats)